BurnOutTrader/ff_rithmic_api/README.md

 Be aware!
 Tests will fail when the market is closed.

-You will need a servers.toml file for your API, you can use this template, you only need and address for the specific `RithmicServer`s that you intend to use.
+You will need a servers.toml file for your API, you can use this template, you only need an address for the specific `RithmicServer`s that you intend to use.
 ## Servers
 ```toml
 [rithmic_servers]